aikram1271/spinnaker-docs/DOCS.md

 ## Using Halyard

 We recommend Halyard for installing and configuring Spinnaker.
-Provided you have a set of BMCS API credentials, the following will install Spinnaker on your Bare Metal Account.
+Provided you have a set of BMCS API credentials, the following steps will install Spinnaker on your Bare Metal Account.

 Halyard and Spinnaker (currently) only work with Ubuntu 14.04